caukub/mcgui-de/src/administration/domains.md

 ### Cache {#domain-cache}
 It may happen that an address works, but a user who tried to connect to it before it worked cannot connect to it.
 This happens because, in layman's terms, the computer "remembers" that there is nothing on the domain and has this information temporarily stored.

-In this case, just wait, or on a Windows operating system, the DNS cache can be cleared by executing `ipconfig /flushdns` at the command prompt.
+In this case, just wait, or on a Windows operating system, the DNS cache can be cleared by executing `ipconfig /flushdns` at the command prompt (terminal).

 Not only the operating system itself can have this information cached, but also the client (e.g. Minecraft client or browser).
 In that case, it is usually enough to restart the client.